Compact Online Reference Encyclopedia (CORE)

 (a) Eligibility for Transfer—At the discretion of the sending state a sex offender shall be eligible for transfer to a receiving state under the Compact rules.
 A sex offender shall not be allowed to leave the sending state until the sending state’s…

 One area for potential confusion centers on the issue of treatment in lieu of supervision or treatment as supervision.
-In such cases, courts may be inclined to defer sentence and require enrollment in a community based or in-house treatment program in…
+In such cases, courts may be inclined to defer sentence and require enrollment in a community-based or in-house treatment program in…

-Victim – means a natural person or the family of a natural person who has incurred direct or threatened physical or psychological harm as a result of an act or omission of an offender.
+Victim – means a natural person or the family of a natural person who has incurred direct or threatened physical or psychological harm as a result of an act or omission of a supervised individual.

-Compliance – means that an offender is abiding by all terms and conditions of supervision, including payment of restitution, family support, fines, court costs or other financial obligations imposed by the sending state.
+Compliance – means that a supervised individual is abiding by all terms and conditions of supervision, including payment of restitution, family support, fines, court costs or other financial obligations imposed by the sending state.

-(a) A transfer request for an offender shall be transmitted through the electronic information system authorized by the commission and shall contain: A narrative description of the instant offense in sufficient detail to describe the circumstances, type…
+(a) A transfer request for a supervised individual shall be transmitted through the electronic information system authorized by the commission and shall contain: A narrative description of the instant offense in sufficient detail to describe the…

-The following key terms and their definitions supplement terms defined by the Compact.
-They should be of special interests to judicial authorities: Abscond means to be absent from the offender’s approved place of residence and employment; and failing to…
+The following key terms and their definitions supplement terms defined by the Compact rules.
+They should be of special interests to judicial authorities: Abscond means to be absent from the supervised individual’s approved place of residence and…

-Transfers fall into one of two categories, (1) mandatory acceptance and (2) discretionary acceptance.
-The authority to place an offender outside the state rests exclusively with the sending state.
+Transfers are classified into two categories, (1) mandatory acceptance and (2) discretionary acceptance.
+The authority to transfer a supervised individual to another state lies solely with the sending state.
 See Rule 3.101.
-The offender has no constitutional right…
+The supervised individual does…

 Authority to issue travel permits